 This unique combination of natural detoxifiers makes Synchro Genesis one of the most potent toxin-neutralizing, inflammation-fighting products on the market today.
 That this is accomplished with exclusively organic and natural ingredients is all the more impressive.

 Wheat contains two proteins - gliadin and zonulin (which together form the infamous gluten).
-These two proteins have been shown to break down the thin layer of cells (epithelium) that lines our digestive track.
-When our epithelium breaks down, it allows undigested particles from our food to slip into bloodstream.
-Our immune system recognizes these particles and invaders and triggers an inflammatory response to deal with the perceived “threat”.
+These two proteins have been shown to break down the thin layer of cells (epithelium) that lines our digestive tract.
+When the epithelium breaks down, it allows undigested particles from food to slip into the bloodstream.
+The immune system recognizes these particles as invaders and triggers an inflammatory response to deal with the perceived “threat”.

 If you are totally certain you don’t have an allergy to wheat, you can probably get away to eating it once a week without putting your epithelium at risk (provided you don't have other food allergies and have a healthy epithelium).
 But really, with the other issues wheat has, (including mycotoxin contamination) is it really worth it?